-There are many skincare products available that include vitamin C in their ingredients, but the rate of absorption can vary greatly depending on the type of Vitamin C used, the percentage of vitamin C in the product, and the age of the product.
+There are many skincare products available that include vitamin C in their ingredients, but the rate of absorption can vary greatly depending on the type of Vitamin C used, the percentage of the vitamin used, and the age of the product.
 Look for products that contain L-ascorbic acid listed in the first several ingredients, and make sure it’s packaged in an opaque bottle or tube that limits air exposure.
 When exposed to air and light this vitamin will quickly lose potency, so packaging is important.

-Obagi offers a large array of vitamin C based lines and kits, so visit us at (link to vitamin C product page) to see all the products we offer to meet your skincare needs.
+Obagi offers a large array of vitamin C based products and kits, so check them out and see which of them best meets your skincare needs.

-In our Anu-Skin spring inaugural blog issue we’re going to explore how you can take off the dull, dry skin of winter and get your glow back.
-For many women the cold days of winter have left them with dull flaky skin, so the first step towards glowing skin is exfoliation.
-When you exfoliate you’re removing the top dead layer of skin and debris, allowing the new skin below to be exposed.
+In our Anu-skin inaugural blog, we’re going to explore how you can take off the dull, dry skin of winter and get your glow back.
+For many women, the cold days of winter have left them with dull, flaky skin, so the first step towards getting a glow back is exfoliation.
+When you exfoliate, you’re removing the top dead layer of skin and debris, allowing new skin to be exposed.
 The effect has two benefits: your skin will appear more radiant, and any products you apply will be absorbed more efficiently.

 The best way to exfoliate your face is by using a fine-grained scrub with a cleanser containing some type of light acid.
-For oiler, acne prone skin an oil soluble salicylic acid cleanser such as Obagi Clenziderm M.D.
-Daily Care Foaming Cleanserworks best for penetrating deeper into the pores.
-Those with drier or more sensitive skin types may prefer using a milder cleanser, such as Obagi360 Exfoliating Cleanser, that’s formulated withpapain, the stabilized form of papaya fruit acid.
+For oilier, acne prone skin, an oil soluble salicylic acid cleanser such as Obagi Clenziderm M.D.
+Daily Care Foaming Cleanser works well for penetrating deeper into pores.
+Those with drier or more sensitive skin may prefer using a milder cleanser, such as Obagi 360 Exfoliating Cleanser that’s formulated with papain, the stabilized form of papaya fruit acid.

 The key to avoiding skin irritation when exfoliating is to use a light touch and gentle, circular motion as you cleanse.
-Contrary to what you may think, scrubbing harder doesn’t do a better job-you want to let the cleanser and your washcloth or Clarisonic brush do the work.
-Most women find that exfoliating their facial skin two to three days a week is sufficient, although you may need to adjust your routine depending on your skin type and sensitivity.
+Contrary to what you may think, scrubbing harder doesn’t do a better job-you want to let the cleanser and your wash cloth or Clarisonic brush do the work.
+Most women find that exfoliating their facial skin two to three times a week is sufficient, although you may need to adjust your routine depending on your skin type and sensitivity.

-The last important exfoliation step is rinsing, so take the time thoroughly rinse with at least 10 splashes of warm water to remove all traces of cleanser and debris.
-Pat your face dry (don’t rub) and then take the next step towards beautiful skin by applying the appropriate topical serums or creams for your skin issues.
+The last exfoliating step is rinsing, so take the time to thoroughly rinse with at least 10 splashes of warm water to remove all traces of cleanser and debris.
+Pat your face dry (don’t rub) and then take the next step towards beautiful skin by applying the appropriate topical serums or creams for your skin type.